 To be considered for admission into a degree program, students must be a high school graduate, have received a General Equivalency Diploma (GED), Pennsylvania Home School Diploma or other recognized equivalency diploma.
 We welcome applications from students seeking to prepare for a career or a promotion.
 Students seeking work-related skills enhancement are classified as non-degree, non-program students (NDNP).
 High School students applying with a grade point average (GPA) of 3.5 or above will be accepted on excellence.
 Students applying with an overall GPA of 2.2 or higher may be considered for regular admission.
-Students applying with a GPA of 2.2 or below in high school or from another college or university, if accepted, will be placed on academic probation.
-Please submit an application for admission, official copy of high school and/ or college transcript(s), and attend a personal interview with the Admissions office.
-Call the Admissions Office at 800-759-2727 to learn more.
+Students applying with a GPA below a 2.2 in high school or from another college or university, if accepted, will be admitted conditionally.
+Please submit an application for admission and a copy of high school and/ or college transcript(s).
+Some applicants may be required to attend a personal interview with the admissions office.
+Call the admissions office at 800-759-2727 to learn more.